We hear hackathon organizers complain time and time again that they just can’t seem to attract enough developers to their hackathon.

 So if you’re ready to launch yours, book yourself in for a free demo of Eventornado to see how easy the planning process can be!

-We help all our hackathon organisers get as prepared as possible for their event so rather than wasting time on all the repetitive tasks and planning process, they can focus on building an engaging community and hosting an amazing hackathon.
+We help all our hackathon organizers get as prepared as possible for their event so that rather than wasting time on all the repetitive tasks and planning process, they can focus on building an engaging community and hosting an amazing hackathon.

 Want to read more articles?
-Check out our library of blog posts and guides where you’ll find lots of useful insights and tips for first-time hackathon organisers.
+Check out our library of blog posts and guides where you’ll find lots of useful insights and tips for first-time hackathon organizers.

 Request a demo, and we'll have you set-up in no time.